Is Europe open for travel?

 Canal in Venice, Italy.
 (See our article about the

 coronavirus in Venice and Italy.)

-travelers have been worried--with good reason--about Europe's ability to cope
+visitors remain worried--with good reason--about Europe's ability to cope with a

 If you've already reserved flights, hotel rooms, holiday